emilypi/Cata-Mu-Fix/README.md

     case n => n * fac(n - 1)
   }
 ```

+However, be warned that we do use math later, and most people hate that for
+whatever reason and won't be inclined to learn that crap.
+I hope you will,
+and it's necessary in order to progress.

 **Functional programmers live on the moon**.
 This is a lesser-known fact that is
 widely accepted to be universal truth, and as functional programmers, we tend